 Traffic congestion during the morning and evening rush hour on Connecticut Avenue, and the other major roads in Chevy Chase Lake, is a major community concern.
 Data show that on Connecticut Avenue the majority of that traffic, about 80 percent of the morning and evening rush, is pass-through.
-The current traffic generated by trips to and from Chevy Chase Lake is, relatively low.
+The current traffic generated by trips to and from Chevy Chase Lake is relatively low.

-But, development and redevelopment allowed by new zoning will increase local traffic within Chevy Chase Lake.
+But development and redevelopment allowed by new zoning will increase local traffic within Chevy Chase Lake.
 The Plan takes a number of steps to address that issue, the key being the new zoning designations.
 The recommended mixed-use zoning distributes most of the density to residential uses, which in general generate less traffic than commercial ones.
-The recommended total for new development, about 1.5 million square feet, includes roughly 1,000 new dwellings, equivalent to about one million square feet.
-This mix is projected to generate about as much traffic as would be generated under the current single-use commercial and multifamily zoning alone.

 New traffic generated by specific development proposals will also be addressed through traffic mitigation improvements.
-The most congested intersections in the Plan area are Connecticut Avenue and Jones Bridge Road and Connecticut Avenue and East West Highway.
-Improvements to the intersection of Connecticut and Jones Bridge Road have been planned as part of the federal Base Realignment and Closure (BRAC) program to address new traffic associated with the National Naval Medical Center.
+The most congested intersections in the Plan Area are Connecticut Avenue and Jones Bridge Road and Connecticut Avenue and East West Highway.
+Improvements to the intersection of Connecticut Avenue and Jones Bridge Road have been planned as part of the federal Base Realignment and Closure (BRAC) program to address new traffic associated with the Walter Reed National Military Medical Center.
 The initial stages of these multi-phase improvements are already being implemented.
-For the intersection of Connecticut Avenue and East West Highway, the Plan does not recommend comprehensive intersection improvements due to right-of-way limitations.